 For instance, reduced man-hours resulting from a more efficient process may be less obvious but just as beneficial to the company as a straight increase in profit.
 Likewise, improved levels of customer satisfaction can lead to more repeat business and referrals over time.
 It is important to consider the many tangible and intangible benefits of Six Sigma when calculating ROI.
 Unless you uncover all of these potential opportunities, it is impossible to make an accurate comparison of the ROI for various projects.

 Six Sigma practices can offer tremendous benefits to companies that know how to make the most of them.
 Individuals with specialized training and certification should be heading up Six Sigma initiatives and helping to calculate potential ROI.
-Whether you’re a company looking to develop internal expertise or an individual seeking to advance your career, an excellent starting point is the Master Certificate in Six Sigma offered 100% online through Villanova University.
+Whether you’re a company looking to develop internal expertise or an individual seeking to advance your career, an excellent starting point is the Certificate in Lean Six Sigma offered 100% online through Villanova University.

 All of Villanova’s online courses are led by noted Six Sigma experts and delivered through a proven, video-based e-learning platform.
 With the ability to view lectures via streaming video and participants can complete their coursework anytime and anywhere.
 Communication tools such as virtual whiteboards, online message boards, live chat rooms, email and two-way voice over IP (VOIP) allow for engaging interactions between students and instructors.